byelipk/ubuntu_rails_postgres_setup/README.md

 APPENDIX-B
 ----------

-To enable hstore in your database run these commands:
+To enable hstore in your database, you need to first install the postgresql extension.

+	sudo apt-get install postgresql-contrib

+Now the `hstore` extension should be available so you can install it like so:

-	sudo -u postgres psql
+	sudo -u postgres psql test_app_development
 	CREATE EXTENSION hstore;

+You must repeat this step for the test database as well.

 Now you can use the hstore data type.